videolan/x265/doc/reST/cli.rst

 	"-"       - same as "none"
 	"10"      - allocate one pool, using up to 10 cores on node 0
-	"-,+"     - allocate one pool, using all cores on node 1 "+,-,+"   - allocate two pools, using all cores on nodes 0 and 2 "+,-,+,-" - allocate two pools, using all cores on nodes 0 and 2 "-,*"     - allocate three pools, using all cores on nodes 1, 2 and 3
+	"-,+"     - allocate one pool, using all cores on node 1 "+,-,+"   - allocate one pool, using only cores on nodes 0 and 2 "+,-,+,-" - allocate one pool, using only cores on nodes 0 and 2 "-,*"     - allocate one pool, using all cores on nodes 1, 2 and 3
-	"8,8,8,8" - allocate four pools with up to 8 threads in each pool
+	"8,8,8,8" - allocate four pools with up to 8 threads in each pool "8,+,+,+" - allocate two pools, the first with 8 threads on node 0, and the second with all cores on node 1,2,3

-	The total number of threads will be determined by the number of threads assigned to all nodes.
-The worker threads will each be given affinity for their node, they will not be allowed to migrate between nodes, but they will be allowed to move between CPU cores within their node.
+	A thread pool dedicated to a given NUMA node is enabled only when the number of threads to be created on that NUMA node is explicitly mentioned in that corresponding position with the --pools option.
+Else, all threads are spawned from a single pool.
+The total number of threads will be determined by the number of threads assigned to the enabled NUMA nodes for that pool.
+The worker threads are be given affinity to all the enabled NUMA nodes for that pool and may migrate between them, unless explicitly specified as described above.

+	In the case that any threadpool has more than 64 threads, the threadpool may be broken down into multiple pools of 64 threads each; on 32-bit machines, this number is 32.
+All pools are given affinity to the NUMA nodes on which the original pool had affinity.
+For performance reasons, the last thread pool is spawned only if it has more than 32 threads for 64-bit machines, or 16 for 32-bit machines.
+If the total number of threads in the system doesn't obey this constraint, we may spawn fewer threads than cores which has been emperically shown to be better for performance.

 	If the four pool features: :option:`--wpp`, :option:`--pmode`, :option:`--pme` and :option:`--lookahead-slices` are all disabled,